Canonical Portfolios: Optimal Asset and Signal Combination: Proofs for all the Propositions

 Since the solution is expressed in a different basis, we rescale it back to the original assets through the following operation

 As a result of this approximation, we now have

 Figure \ref{fig:approx} contrasts the optimal singular value adjustment in \eqref{eq:sol} to the linear approximation \eqref{eq:approx} for $\gamma = 1$.
-We can see that for small values of $s_i$, the optimal adjustment is approximately linear while for large values of $s_i$, the optimal adjustment deflates the values of the canonical correlations. \end{proof}
+We can see that for small values of $s_i$, the optimal adjustment is approximately linear while for large values of $s_i$, the optimal adjustment downweighs the value of the canonical correlation. \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop:fullyinvested}] We start by writing down the expression for the Lagrangian